ckormanyos/boost_math_test_qemu/README.md

 ### Running the Simulated Target on QEMU

-Once the ELF-file (`./bin/boost_math_test_qemu.elf`) has been created, as shown above it, it can run in QEMU on the simulated target.
+Once the ELF-file (`./bin/boost_math_test_qemu.elf`) has been created, as shown above.
+It can run in QEMU on the simulated target.

+We will now run on QEMU.

 In a command shell such as a bash session, run QEMU.